IoT-gamer/hand_landmarker/README.md

 ## Features

 * **Live Hand Tracking**: Performs real-time detection of hand landmarks from a CameraImage stream.
-* **High Performance**: Leverages the native Android MediaPipe library with **GPU acceleration** for highly performant ML inference.
-Image processing is handled efficiently on the native side to minimize Dart-Kotlin communication overhead.
+* **High Performance & Customizable**: Leverages the native Android MediaPipe library with a configurable **delegate (GPU or CPU)** for highly performant ML inference.
+You can also configure the number of hands to detect and the detection confidence.
 * **Simple, Type-Safe API**: Provides clean Dart data models (Hand, Landmark) for the detection results.
 * **Resource Management**: Includes a dispose() method to properly clean up all native resources.
 * **Bundled Model**: The required [hand_landmarker.task](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker#models) model is bundled with the plugin, so no manual setup is required.